More info at the product’s page!

 - Choose ‘Split’ option and ‘Detach elements’

 - Press ‘DETECT INTERSECTIONS’ button.
-The script breaks the splines apart by intersections, detaching all curves.
+The plugin breaks the splines apart by intersections, detaching all curves.

 - Delete the unwanted parts manually